 Jason stops walking and checks his phone, saying it's here.
 We follow him across the street and then soon a brewery type building shows up.
 And it has beautiful drawings on it!
 This is the back wall of the brewery.
-Now, we are exciting.
+Now, we are excited.

 We pick up our pace and find the door, sit in, and soon made our beer order.
 We start to take photos...

 This is a historical building, which was a church before.
 It still keeps the colorful stained window glass, and put their bar under the window, which makes the bar look mythical.